emersongaudencio/ansible-logical-mysql-replica/README.md

   12th parameter: directory to store our backup
 ```

-Grant privileges to a MySQL User for Migration purpose on the source database:
+Suggested grants privileges to a MySQL User for Migration purpose on the source database:

 ```
 ############ Setting a proper privileges towards a database #####